I love New Year’s Resolutions.

 Used high-interest current accounts, earned £830 interest & cashback

-I've blogged before about using current accounts to earn reasonable rates on your savings.
+I’ve written before about using current accounts to earn reasonable rates on your savings.

-The good news is that we earned £830 in interest and cashback, after fees, on our five (count 'em) current accounts.
-The bad news is that the Club Lloyds, TSB Classic and Santander 123 current accounts have all either already cut their rates or will this month, and introductory rate we had with Nationwide only lasted for a year, so I can't hope for similar interest earnings again.
-Check out Savings Champion if you'd like to see which current accounts are the best bets today, including the Tesco current account I opened in November..
+The good news is that we earned £830 in interest and cashback, after fees, on our five (count ’em) current accounts.
+The bad news is that the Club Lloyds, TSB Classic and Santander 123 current accounts have all either already cut their rates or will this month.
+Also, the introductory rate at Nationwide only lasted for a year, so I can’t hope for similar interest earnings again.
+Check out Savings Champion if you’d like to see which current accounts are the best bets today, including the Tesco current account I opened in November..

 Paid into my pension, earned £675 in tax relief.

 I don’t know many investments that earn you 25% on day one, but if you bung money in a pension, the taxman will top it up with tax relief.
 I sent off a cheque for £2,700 to my personal pension, the taxman added £675, and now I can sit back and hope the investment grows.

 All my attempts above added up to around £4,700 during 2016.

 However, I’ve also written for the Sunday Times about how just over a year ago I overcame a lifetime of caution to move my hard-won Isa savings from cash into the stock market, and how they progressed afterwards.

 Got growth and dividends on my investments, earned £4,300

 During 2016, the investment trusts in my Isa grew 14% – from just under £30,070 to almost £34,370 with dividends invested.
 That’s a whole £4,300 higher than on 1 January 2016, carried along with the rising stockmarket.